Melrose, New Mexico: Geography

 According to the United States Census Bureau, the village has a total area of 1.7 sqmi, all land.

+Climate

 History

-During the New Deal, a series of federal programs was initiated during the Great Depression, and the Melrose Art Center was established.
+During the New Deal, a series of federal programs were to counteract the woes of the Great Depression, and the Melrose Art Center was established.
 The facility was considered to be located in the smallest town to have such a federal art center.
 Estella García was one of the teachers at the Center.